 Said to serve the best coffee on Surry Hills, thus the long queues for takeaways, especially during morning rush hours

 Opening hours: 6:30am – 4:00pm (Mon-Fri), 7:30am – 3:00pm (Sat), Closed Sun (Read: Single Origin Roasters)

-Owned by celebrity chef Bill Granger, famous of breakfast items such as ricotta hotcakes
+Owned by celebrity chef Bill Granger, famous for breakfast items such as ricotta hotcakes and scrambled eggs.

 359 Crown Street, Surry Hills